 Check for any damage your cat might have caused, like scratches on furniture, and report it to the hotel staff if necessary.
 This helps maintain a good relationship with the hotel and ensures you won’t face any unexpected charges later.

 When it’s time to leave, prepare your cat for the return trip well before check-out time.
-Put away their food and water bowls and clean the litter box last time.
+Put away their food and water bowls, and clean the litter box last time.

 This prevents them from getting scared and trying to hide when they see you packing up.
 With these steps, you can ensure a smooth departure and prepare your cat for the journey home.